gregbehm/Getting-Started-with-scikit-learn/README.md

 ### This notebook demonstrates a multi-class classification problem using scikit-learn and the Forest CoverType dataset, created by the Remote Sensing and GIS Program in the Department of Forest Sciences at Colorado State University, Fort Collins, Colorado.

-### I encourage you to download the accompanying Jupyter Notebook and experiment with it to get a feel for the overall workflow.
+### I encourage you to download the accompanying Jupyter Notebook and experiment to get a feel for the overall workflow.
 Try different classification algorithms to compare results.